sunhongfu/deepMRI/iQSM/README.md

 * This code was built and tested on Centos 7.8 with Nvdia Tesla V100 and macos12.0.1/ubuntu 19.10 with GTX 1060.

+- It is recommended that the phase data of ultra-high resolution (higher than 0.7 mm) should be interpoloated into 1 mm for better reconstruction results.

 # Content

 - [ Overview](#head1)